-I represent a 50 year old computer programmer from Fairlawn NJ with neuropathy in his extremities in connection with is claim for Social Security Disability (“SSD”) benefits.
+I represent a 50-year-old computer programmer from Fairlawn NJ with neuropathy in his extremities in connection with his claim for Social Security Disability (“SSD”) benefits.
 The State agency applied the grid rules to issue a partially favorable decision because a transferable skill analysis did not find three jobs to which the claimant’s skills could transfer.
 Yesterday, the Administrative Law Judge agreed that the claimant was entitled to the remainder of the SSD benefits OTR.

 constitute a “significant range of work.”